Nveatch/Chess_Games_Group_Analysis/README.md

 * Player data from master **games** table joined with **chess_titles** table to make **player_titles** table, for use in answering statistical analysis questions (player_id/player_rating/player_title)

-*  Master **games** table exported out of database into jupyter notebook to replace opening names with simplified names from **chess_openings.csv**, then imported back into database
+*  Master **games** table exported out of database into jupyter notebook to replace opening names with simplified names from **chess_openings.csv**, as well as to remove rows without a winner, then imported back into database

 ### V: Build the Machine Learning (ML) Model